-Note: For absolute best accuracy setup, it is recommended a standard resection option be used in lieu of Grid Line setup
+Note: For absolute best accuracy setup, it is recommended a standard resection option be used in lieu of Grid Line setup.
+Grid Line setup should be used as a last resort.

 - 1. Tap Device icon and select Setup. - 2.
 Tap the Grid Line Setup icon.